 Contents

-As with any vehicle, the importance of ensuring roadworthiness for Heavy Goods Vehicles is an essential element of vehicle ownership, and a vital component of running a fleet of heavy goods vehicles.
+It goes without saying that the importance of ensuring roadworthiness for Heavy Goods Vehicles is an essential element of vehicle ownership, and a vital component of running a fleet of heavy goods vehicles.

 HGV Walk Around Daily Checks